frostbug/frostbugs-skin-testing-tools/README.md

 You will then need to run the "preelectron-pack" script from the package.json.

 To get the tool running you need to run the 'start' script in the package.json, followed by the 'electron-start' script once a blank page loads in your web browser.

+### Can I run this on MAC/Linux?
+Currently only Windows is supported, however Electron was designed to allow for the development of cross OS apps.
+So while Linux and MAC are currently not supported there is potential they will be in the future.

 ### I have found a bug, need help, or have an idea for a feature!
 Please feel free to reach out and contact me on my socials linked below for any support, cool ideas, or bugs you would like to report.